shananholm/slack-archive-viewer/README.md

 ...
 </pre>

-You'll also need a local webserver and Python or patience to create the index files.
+You'll also need a local webserver and Python (to run create_index_files.py) or patience to create the index files another way.

 # Set up